microsoft/nni/docs/en_US/Tuner/BuiltinTuner.rst

      - PPO Tuner is a Reinforcement Learning tuner based on PPO algorithm. `Reference Paper <https://arxiv.org/abs/1707.06347>`__
    * - `PBT Tuner <#PBTTuner>`__
      - PBT Tuner is a simple asynchronous optimization algorithm which effectively utilizes a fixed computational budget to jointly optimize a population of models and their hyperparameters to maximize performance. `Reference Paper <https://arxiv.org/abs/1711.09846v1>`__
+   * - `DNGO Tuner <#DNGOTuner>`__
+     - Use of neural networks as an alternative to GPs to model distributions over functions in bayesian optimization.

 Usage of Built-in Tuners
 ------------------------